 Olympia Technical Community College (OTCC)

-Groundbreaking for the current Mottman Road campus occurred on July 8, 1970.
+Groundbreaking for the current Olympia Campus occurred on July 8, 1970.
 In 1976, OVTI became Olympia Technical Community College (OTCC) and had the unique distinction of being the only community college in the state devoted entirely to technical education.

 South Puget Sound Community College (SPSCC)

 The early 1980s brought growth to the college’s mission, scope, and physical setting.
 It offered its first Associate of Arts degree to several hundred students in 1982.
 More programs were added.
-Thirty-one additional acres were added to the Mottman campus in 1982.
+Thirty-one additional acres were added to the Olympia Campus in 1982.
 The college selected its new mascot, the “Clipper,” replacing the previous turtle mascot “Ovie” (OV).

 In 1984, recognizing the college’s broadened mission, the name changed once again, this time to South Puget Sound Community College.
 A few years later, in 1988, the college split from District 12 in 1988 to form its own autonomous district, District 24.

-SPSCC Expansion: Hawks Prairie Center, Mottman Campus and Lacey Campus
+SPSCC Expansion: Hawks Prairie Center, Olympia Campus, and Lacey Campus

-To better meet the needs of growing north Thurston County, the college opened a branch center in Lacey at the Hawks Prairie Village Mall in fall 1995, known as the Hawks Prairie Center.
+To better meet the needs of growing north Thurston County, the college opened a branch center in Lacey at the Hawks Prairie Village Mall in 1995, known as the Hawks Prairie Center.
 With the opening of the Lacey Campus, this branch center later closed in 2015.

-The 2000s marked a new era of growth for the Mottman (Olympia) Campus.
-Close to a dozen new buildings were built, including the new Center for Student Success (Building 22), the Automotive, Welding and Central Services Building (16), the Anthropology, CAD & Geomatics Building (23), the Natural Sciences Building (35), and the Kenneth J. Minnaert Center for Performing Arts (21).
+The 2000s marked a new era of growth for the Olympia Campus.
+Close to a dozen new buildings were built, including the new Center for Student Success (Building 22), the Automotive, Welding, and Central Services Building (16), the Social Sciences Building (23), the Natural Sciences Building (35), and the Kenneth J. Minnaert Center for Performing Arts (21).

-In 2014, the College purchased property for its Lacey Campus in the heart of Lacey on Sixth Avenue and began renovating over 100,000-square-feet of existing office space.
-In early 2015, SPSCC’s advanced manufacturing program set up shop in building 3 of the Lacey Campus, followed closely by the opening of building 1 in September 2015.
-Building one boasts a classrooms for credit and non-credit classes, event space, a testing center, a complete complement of student services, and the Center for Business & Innovation, a co-located partnership with the Thurston Economic Development Council.
+In 2014, the college purchased the property for its Lacey Campus and began renovating over 100,000-square-feet of existing office space.
+In early 2015, SPSCC’s Machining Technologies program set up shop in Building 3 of the Lacey Campus, followed closely by the opening of Building 1 in September 2015.
+Building 1 houses classrooms for credit and non-credit classes, event space, a testing center, student services, and the Center for Business & Innovation, a co-located partnership with the Thurston Economic Development Council.

-* For more information, see A History of South Puget Sound Community College (1957-2006), by Lois Fenske, SPSCC faculty member.
+* For more information, see A History of South Puget Sound Community College (1957-2006), by Lois Fenske